Medical paternalism: History

-In the 18th century, medical paternalism was considered necessary.
-It was believed that only a doctor could properly understand symptoms and draw useful conclusions.
-During this period, the prevailing consensus was that disease was nothing more than symptoms.
-This meant that the individual history of the patient didn't matter in providing care, so the patient him or herself was irrelevant in the medical encounter.
-Thus it was deemed necessary that physicians make decisions for patients.
+Historical examples

+In 1847, the American Medical Association's Code of Ethics stated:

 This view of paternalism was only encouraged by the rise of hospitals in the later 18th century.
 Because patients in hospitals were often sick and disabled, the view of them as passive recipients of medical care only became more prevalent.

+An 1888 physician's manual "encouraged physicians to withhold information to prevent patients from becoming medically self-sufficient."
+Physicians were encouraged to obfuscate test methods, medication names, and treatments, as well as withhold the abusive and addictive potential of medicines used at the time.

+In the 1950s, an article in the Journal of the American Medical Association covered whether or not a cancer patient (and/or their family) should be informed of the condition, in an attempt to limit potential distress.
+The patient or family may be instead have been told of an infection or bowel blockage requiring surgery.
+If the patient was informed and experienced severe distress – "if they return to a pseudoinfantile state" – "they should be handled in many respects as children", potentially requiring a prefrontal lobotomy.
+As late as 1961, the vast majority of American doctors (90%) did not inform patients about cancer diagnoses.

+Movement away from paternalism

 The movement away from paternalism can be traced back to the relationship between early psychologists and their patients.
 In particular, Josef Breuer and Sigmund Freud urged that importance be placed on communication with and understanding of the patient.
 This sharply contrasted the view of patients as passive, and placed them at the center of the medical encounter.
 These practices also treated patients as unique, instead of simply being a collection of symptoms to be fixed by a paternalistic doctor.

+Jay Katz, a physician and Yale Law School professor, also aided in the development of novel perspectives regarding medical ethics with the publication of his book, The Silent World of Doctor and Patient.
+Katz's theories regarding the application and implementation of medical care rested on the conception that patients were capable of making personal decisions on their own behalf.
+Nonetheless, Katz did not encourage physicians to be absent from the experience altogether, instead advocating for a shared and collaborative partnership — patients are granted the capacity to make well-informed decisions with the accurate and sensitive information their doctor provides them.

-In 1956, Szasz and Hollender introduced three models of paternalism to the medical community, thereby legitimizing the view that doctors did not necessarily have to dominate patients.
+In 1956, Szasz and Hollender introduced three models of paternalism to the medical community, thereby legitimising the view that doctors did not necessarily have to dominate patients.
 The models are as follows: